 #-pan: The size of pans used in commercial cooking: 6-pan, 9-pan, etc.

 86'd: An menu item or ingredient that is no longer available.
+You can learn more about 86 meaning here.

 All day: The total amount of items needed, the bottom line: "I need 3 filets all day for table 52!"